 Cello Christopher Satoshi Gibson

-The performances range from world songs and Japanese songs to nursery rhymes, folk songs, songs, film music, classics, originals, and more.
+Performances range from world songs and Japanese songs to nursery rhymes, folk songs, songs, film music, classics, originals, and more.

 I mainly play the saxophone, but I have one trumpet student.
 After 6 years of lessons, I studied abroad and worked as a good member of society after returning to Japan.
-MoneyI'm not a specialist in wind instruments, but when I graduated from the students, I was able to play Haydn's trumpet concerto.
+MoneyI'm not a specialist in wind instruments, but when I graduated from my students, I was able to play Haydn's trumpet concerto.
 It is the result of the efforts of the students.

 Wind instruments such as trumpets and saxophones, but in fact, the history of Japanese wind instruments really started in this Yamate district.
-The British and French troops were stationed in this area as the times changed with the Meiji era, but the army had a music corps.
+The British and French troops were stationed in this area as the times changed from the Meiji era, but the army had a music corps.
 It is a so-called military band.